Efficient and Transferable Agentic Knowledge Graph RAG via Reinforcement Learning: Experiments

-\textbf{N-run beam search with \texttt{KG-R1}.} Prior works often incorporated k-beam search~\citep{lan-jiang-2020-query,Sun2024ToG,Luo2024RoG}, retrieving k reasoning paths for enhanced search range on KGs and reporting improved performance.
-Following this idea, we propose \texttt{KG-R1} N-run beam search : we run $N$ independent generation per question and collect predicted answer sets \(\{\hat{A}_q^{(i)}\}_{i=1}^{N}\).
-We then take the union \( \hat{A}_{q,\text{N-runs}} \;=\; \bigcup_{i=1}^{N} \hat{A}_q^{(i)}, \) and compute F1 and \emph{Hit@1} on this union.
-This simple “\(N\)-beam” setup broadens search without extra orchestration, and cost scales roughly linearly with \(N\) since runs can be executed in parallel.

-\textbf{Implementation details.} We use VERL~\citep{sheng2024hybridflow} and vLLM-backed decoding~\citep{kwon2023efficient} for implementing the \texttt{KG-R1} agent.
+\textbf{Implementation details.} We use VERL~\citep{sheng2024hybridflow} and vLLM-backed decoding~\citep{kwon2023efficient} for implementing the \framework{} agent.
 Training uses distributed optimization with gradient checkpointing and offloading.
-Unless stated, we set \(H=5\) turns and \(N{=}16\) rollouts per query.
-Additional implementation details (e.g., hyper-parameters) are provided in Appendix~\ref{appendix:implementation_details}.
+Unless stated otherwise, we set \(H=5\) as the maximum number of turns and \(N=16\) rollouts per query.
+Additional implementation details (e.g., hyperparameters) are provided in Appendix~\ref{appendix:implementation_details}.